Yashasava/Grad-Hive/README.md

 # Grad-Hive
-The Campus Requirement API is a Spring Boot REST API project designed to facilitate the management of campus job postings and student applications.
+The Gradhive is a Spring Boot REST API project designed to facilitate the management of campus job postings and student applications.
 It allows institutions to post job opportunities and enables students to apply for these jobs.
 The primary entities in the system are Students, Users, Job Postings, Job Application and Interviews.
 The application